 CSC provides an IaaS cloud service called cPouta for its customers (https://research.csc.fi/cpouta).
 This OpenStack based cloud service, funded by the Finnish Ministry of Culture and Education, allows users to launch their own virtual machines to a server environment running in the CSC computing center in Kajaani.

 Currently the service contains nearly 3500 computing cores, used by over 200 computing projects.
 The majority of users are academic researchers working in Finland.
-Access is granted by the CSC resource allocation board, but cPouta is also serves international collaboration projects, including some ELIXIR pilots.
-There are also some commercial users too, who buy the cPouta capacity directly from CSC.
+Access is granted by the CSC resource allocation board, but cPouta also serves international collaboration projects, including some ELIXIR pilots.
+There are also some commercial users, who buy the cPouta capacity directly from CSC.